CV

 • Accepted to ICML 2025 Workshop on Machine Learning for Audio

-• We work on audio-visual speech separation on noisy audio mixtures of NTCD-TIMIT and LRS3 data set
+• Addressed audio-visual speech separation on noisy mixtures from NTCD-TIMIT and LRS3

-• We propose a novel multimodal fusion framework on audio and video modality with a bottleneck iterative structure
+• Proposed a multimodal fusion framework combining audio and visual modalities via a bottleneck iterative architecture

 • Sep.
 2020 - July 2025